Search Railroad Sites For:

 We passed the junction of the South Fork of the Chehalis River with the main Chehalis River.

-After we crossed the 1083 foot long wooden trestle over the South Fork of the Chehalis River we came to a stop at the red flag at MP 9.7, the end of our westbound run.
+After we crossed the 1083 foot long wooden trestle over the South Fork of the Chehalis River we came to a stop at the red flag at Milepost 9.7, the end of our westbound run.

 Here we left some luggage.
 I never found out why!
 Unattended luggage maybe?
+Passengers then got off here and went to a waiting car as they only needed a one way trip.

 Posed on the trestle.